rivapereira/career-buddy/log_bugs.md

 Fix 12 - Its almost 5 Am i think... i fixed it

+### BUG 0.
+I HAVE TWOOOOOOOOOOOOOOOOOOOOO BUTTONS FOR RECALL
+I need to fix that

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling

 * **Problem:** Users think they must log in or create an account because the field is labeled vaguely.